damianhakert/damianhakert.github.io/source/posts/2016-04-22-gitlab-8-7-released.html.md

 productive member of the community, working on anything from new features to performance issues up to this very release post.

-We also want to thank Ershad ..
+We also want to thank Ershad Ahmad for his enthusiastic support in the community, both in the forums and on Twitter.
+Thanks Ershad and Connor!

-* _GitLab doesn't actually have a mind of its own_
+* _GitLab 8.7 doesn't actually have a mind of its own_

 <!--more-->